philtr/haystack/README.md

 ## AI Disclaimer

-**Important**: This entire project, including all code and documentation, was generated using AI.
+**PLEASE NOTE**: This project was almost entirely generated using AI.
 While efforts have been made to ensure functionality and safety, users should use this software at their own risk.
 Always review and test thoroughly before using in any critical environments.